Beyond Mombasa: Development

-The film was made by Hemisphere, an off shoot of Columbia under the supervision of Mike Frankovich which shot films outside the US.
+The film was made by Hemisphere, an offshoot of Columbia under the supervision of Mike Frankovich which shot films outside the US.
 They co produced with Todon, the production company of agent-turned producer Tony Owens and his wife, actor Donna Reed.

 It was originally named Mark of the Leopard.
 It was then known as Mombasa and Black Mamba.

 The film was to star Aldo Ray but he turned down the role.
-As a result Columbia put him on suspension.
+As a result, Columbia put him on suspension.
 Cornel Wilde replaced him in December 1955.
 Leo Genn signed to do the film after pulling out of Run for the Sun.
 A key support role went to Ron Randell.

 Shooting

 Filming took place in the studio in London and on location in Africa.
 It was to have begun in July 1955.
 Filming didn't start until February 1956.

 After the film was completed, Owen said all of his films "stink - but they made money."
 However he said Beyond Mombasa "is the first one I've done that isn't lousy - and I'm worried."